 Readers Question: What is the name of a type of good that only has value to someone if no one else possesses it?

-There are a group of goods where the main attraction of the good is related to its image as being expensive, exclusive and a symbol of social status.
+A snob or ostentatious good is a good where the main attraction is related to its image of being expensive, exclusive and a symbol of social status.
+These goods will have restricted supply and only be available to people with high income.

-A Veblen Good is a good where demand is often greater when the price of it is higher.
-A veblen good is often termed as an ostentatious good.
-It is a good people consume because it is seen as exclusive and therefore a symbol of social status / wealth.
+A snob good is very similar in principle to a Veblen Good This is a good where demand is often greater when the price is higher.
+It is a good people consume because it is seen as exclusive and therefore a symbol of social status/wealth.
 A reduction in the price of the good may make it less attractive because it would no longer be seen as socially exclusive and indicative of social standing.

-Veblen goods are often used as a sign of social and personal status.
-They may include famous brand named handbags, watches, expensive art work.
+Goods that are often used as a sign of social and personal status.
+They may include

 How Veblen Goods Can Make Society Worse off